 Welcome

-"As Town Mayor of Droitwich Spa, it gives me great pleasure to welcome you to the Droitwich Spa Town Council website.
+“As Town Mayor of Droitwich Spa, it gives me great pleasure to welcome you to the Droitwich Spa Town Council website.
 The site provides useful information about the town council, our councillors and the facilities we are responsible for.
-The majority of our council meetings are held in the Council Chamber, situated in St Richard's House; details of which can be found on the Council Calendar.
-I hope you find it useful but in case you should not find what you are looking for or require further information please don’t hesitate to contact our Town Clerk, Mark Keld".
+The majority of our council meetings are held in the Council Chamber, situated in St Richard’s House; details of which can be found on the Council Calendar of meetings 2025-26

 Introduction to the Town Council

 Droitwich Spa Town Council is at the first tier of local government providing services for the people of Droitwich.
 The Town Council is a statutory consultee regarding planning and reports its recommendations to Wychavon District Council the Local Planning Authority.
 It also provides financial support for various organisations and festivals in Droitwich as well as other projects.
-The Town Council distributes grants to various local organisations; application forms are available by clicking here.
-The Town Council's remit is shown below together with that of the District and County Councils.
+The Town Council distributes grants to various local organisations.
+How to apply for a grant and Application Pack.
+The Town Council’s remit is shown below together with that of the District and County Councils.

 The Council is made up of 18 elected councillors representing the seven wards of Central, Chawson, Copcut, East, Tagwell, West & Witton and a small team of officers led by the Town Clerk.